Ana Ivanovic career statistics

 This is a list of the main career statistics of Serbian professional tennis player, Ana Ivanovic.
-Ivanovic won fifteen WTA singles titles including one major singles title at the 2008 French Open and three WTA Tier I singles titles.
-She was also the runner-up at the 2007 French Open and 2008 Australian Open and a semi-finalist at the 2007 Wimbledon Championships and 2007 WTA Tour Championships.
+Ivanovic won fifteen career singles titles including one major title at the 2008 French Open and three WTA Tier I titles.
+She was also the runner-up at the 2007 French Open and 2008 Australian Open and a semifinalist at the 2007 Wimbledon Championships and 2007 WTA Tour Championships.
 On June 9, 2008, Ivanovic became world No. 1 for the first time in her career.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), Hopman Cup and Olympic Games are included in win–loss records.